cypress-io/cypress-documentation/source/guides/guides/debugging.md

 # Cypress fiddle

 While learning Cypress it may be a good idea to try small tests against some HTML.
 We have written a {% url @cypress/fiddle https://github.com/cypress-io/cypress-fiddle %} plugin for this.
 It can quickly mount any given HTML and run some Cypress test commands against it.

+# Toubleshooting Cypress

+There are times when you will encounter errors or unexpected behavior with Cypress itself.
+In this situation, we recommend checking our out {% url "Troubleshooting Guide" troubleshooting %}.